gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 In 2018, a major U.S. health insurance corporation flew to Washington to meet with the IRS.
 The topic of conversation?
 Sharing war stories, and discussing approaches for dealing with 50+ years of technology, layers of tech debt, lessons learned from failed modernizations, and how to quickly learn about taking pragmatic approaches with new capabilities.

-Similar situations, similar policy constraints, similar acquisition challenges, similar technology evolutions do exist in other industries.
-Though not identical, there are brownfield examples in other industries where existing capabilities underwent modernization, or were knitted together and are enduring, just like DoD.
+Similar situations/policy constraints/acquisition challenges/technology evolutions do exist in other industries.
+Though not identical, brownfield examples in other industries exist.
+Either existing capabilities underwent modernization, or were combined and are enduring, just like the DoD.

 Sometimes we think that everything in the DoD is brownfield; that’s not far from the truth!
 Most of what we do in the DoD is modernize systems that may have _already been modernized multiple times_ over the decades.
 The challenge is to provide mechanisms for sustainable technology insertion without a complete rewrite.